juicedata/juicefs-csi-driver/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: '[FEATURES]'
+title: '[FEATURE] '
-labels: features
+labels: kind/feature
-assignees: ''

 ---

 **What feature you'd like to add:**